-According to projections in Figure 6, heat wave temperatures in Milwaukee County are expected to increase significantly in the coming decades.
-Historically, the county has experienced average temperatures of 90-94°F during heatwaves.
-In recent years, this range has increased slightly to 90-96°F. By midcentury, projected temperature increases could result in average heatwave temperatures of 92-98°F in a constrained emissions scenario, or 94-100°F in a non-constrained emissions scenario.
-By the end of the century, heatwaves could become even more intense, with projected average temperatures of 94-100°F in a constrained emissions scenario.
+According to projections in Figure 7, heat wave temperatures in Milwaukee County are expected to increase significantly in the coming decades.
+Historically, the county has experienced average temperatures of 90-94°F during heat waves.
+In recent years, this range has increased slightly to 90-96°F. By midcentury, projected temperature increases could result in average heat wave temperatures of 92-98°F in a constrained emissions scenario (RCP4.5), or 94-100°F in a non-constrained emissions scenario (RCP8.5).
+By the end of the century, heat waves could become even more intense, with projected average temperatures of 94-100°F in a constrained emissions scenario, or 98-102°F in a non-constrained emissions scenario.
 Similar to annual average temperature projections, heat wave temperatures in Milwaukee County generally exhibit a slight temperature variation with elevated temperatures in the inland areas and relatively lower temperatures towards the lake shore.
-This temperatures than the lake shore in all predicted periods and situations.
-These increases in heatwave temperatures will have significant impacts on human health, as well as on the local economy and infrastructure.
+This temperature trend is expected to continue in the future, with the western border of the county experiencing warmer temperatures than the lake shore in all predicted periods and situations.
+These increases in heat wave temperatures will have significant impacts on human health, as well as on the local economy and infrastructure.

-Figure 6.
+Figure 7.
 Historical and projected future average heat wave temperatures across Milwaukee County.